Welcome to today's edition of the Rush 24-7 podcast.

 The jobless have been jobless for longer than anybody ever expected.

-Then the media's not going to cover this angle.
+I just wonder that the media is not going to cover this angle.

 Bush could have acted sooner.